-Declares the source file location (source file, line number, and column position) to be associated with lexically subsequent PTX instructions. .loc refers to file_index which is defined by a .file directive.
 Note that a PTX instruction may have a single associated source location, determined by the nearest lexically preceding .loc directive, or no associated source location if there is no preceding .loc directive.
-Labels in PTX instruction has no associated source lexically following instruction.
-A label with no following PTX instruction has no associated source source location.
+Labels in PTX inherit the location of the closest lexically following instruction.
+A label with no following PTX instruction has no associated source location.